-Mothers Prayers group meet every alternate Monday morning.
-This is a group of women who wish to pray for their children and grandchildren and get the support they need.
+Mothers’ Prayers group meets every alternate Monday morning.
+They are a group of women who wish to pray for their children and grandchildren and get the support they need.
+The next meeting will take place on Monday, 25 June at Rani’s house.
 Please e-mail Rani (firstname.lastname@example.org) for address if you would like further information.

 Wellsprings meets in Limpertsberg, fortnightly at 8.00 pm on Thursday evenings, for shared Bible-based meditation, devotion and prayer.
-The next meeting will take place on Thursday, 25 January.
+The next meeting will take place on Thursday, 5 July.
 For further information and to get address details, please contact Cheryl Fisher on 621 238 452 or Simon Norcross on 621 365 542.